Claremonters turn out in force for their ‘Idol’

 “He’s just life changing,” Ms. Flores said.
 “I call him Dr. Alejandro, because he’s the cure.”

-Claremont Police had Yale Avenue between Bonita and Second Street blocked off to accommodate the throngs of fans.
-After a few minutes of waiting in the sun, the crowd went wild as Alejandro arrived in a black Hummer limousine.
+Claremont Police blocked off Yale Avenue between Bonita and Second Street to accommodate the throngs of fans.
+After a few minutes of waiting in the sun, the crowd went wild as Alejandro Aranda arrived in a black Hummer limousine.

 Mr. Aranda stepped out in a black and white shirt, jeans and sneakers, grinning shyly and waving to the screaming crowd.
 After an interview with ABC7’s Rob McMillan, Mr. Aranda stepped inside the Folk Music Center to record more material for the show.

-But before that, he knelt down and graciously accepted Ms. Rodriguez’s tamales.
+But before that, Mr. Aranda bent down and gladly accepted Ms. Rodriguez’s tamales.